 Project partners experience that poor communication is an important bottleneck in the infrastructure building sector.
 In early 1998 a number of organizations from the infrastructure building sector came up with the plan to formulate agreements about communication between partners in infrastructure building projects.
 This plan constituted the foundation for what is now known in the sector as 'VISI'.

 What does VISI stand for?

 Finally, in communication it is important that it is clear from who messages come and to whom they go.
 In a VISI-framework this is fixed through roles.
 In a transaction there are always 2 roles involved.
-If we again take the example of 'submitting a budget', then the two roles involved are the principal and those employed by the principal.
+If we take again the example of 'submitting a budget', then the two roles involved are the principal and those employed by the principal.

 Five large government principals in the building industry decided to introduce VISI in phases.
-The five principals are Rijkswaterstaat, Dienst Vastgoed Defensie, Rijksgebouwdienst, ProRail and Gemeentewerken Rotterdam.
+The five principals are Rijkswaterstaat, Dienst Vastgoed Defensie, Rijksgebouwendienst, ProRail and Gemeentewerken Rotterdam.
 They signed for this in December 2006 in an implementation decision.
 The implementation took place in phases.
-In 2007 the principals carried out a number of their gww-projects, which were placed in the market based on the UAV89, with VISI.
+In 2007 the principals carried out a number of their infrastructure building projects, which were placed in the market based on the UAV89, with VISI.
 This way the individual organizations and their building partners could get used to this form of communication.
 From 2008 onwards the use of VISI in all UAV89 projects has been made compulsory.
 For the B&U 2008 was the introductory year and the obligation to use VISI counts from 2009 onward.
 It was expected that from mid 2007 the contract model UAVgc would be introduced.
 The principals had to make a decision about this independently.